Bullying can happen anywhere, online, at home or at school, it can also happen to anyone, but nobody has the right to hurt you or make you feel bad.

 Block the bully

 If you are being bullied online CLICK HERE to read more that can help.

 Some phones will let you block numbers, and also block, delete or unfriend people on social networking sites.

 Change your route home from school to avoid bullies.

 Bullies rely on your silence so speak to someone about it, friends, parents, a trusted adult at home or school.
-The teachers in school have a duty to look after you and most school have a zero tolerance of bullying.
+The teachers in school have a duty to look after you and most schools have a zero tolerance of bullying.
 Sometimes you tell someone and it does not stop, so tell another person and another until it does stop, you deserve to be heard and for the bullying to stop.